baporlab/PigHemoHeartsound/README.md

-# Correlations between heart sound components and hemodynamic variables in anesthetized pigs
+# Correlations between heart sound components and hemodynamic variables: an experimental swine model
-This repository contains the signal processing code used in the study titled "Correlations between heart sound components and hemodynamic variables in anesthetized pigs" published in the Scientific Reports journal.
+This repository contains the signal processing code used in the study titled "Correlations between heart sound components and hemodynamic variables: an experimental swine model" which is under revision in the Scientific Reports journal.

 # Overview
-The aim of this study was to investigate the correlations between heart sound components and hemodynamic variables in anesthetized pigs.
+The aim of this study was to investigate the correlations between heart sound components and hemodynamic variables in a swine model.
 By analyzing the relationships between heart sound characteristics and hemodynamic parameters, we aimed to explore the potential of heart sounds as non-invasive indicators of cardiovascular function.
 Heart sounds can potentially provide a non-invasive monitoring method to differentiate the cause of hemodynamic variations.
 For more details refer to our paper: {link to the paper}